Are Gibson Basses Any Good

 The Thunderbird IV Electric Bass Guitar is an excellent value for money.
 The bass features a 9-ply Mahogany/Walnut neck, a carved top, an ebony fretboard, black chrome hardware, and a Gibson hardshell case.
 The pickups are a pair of TB Plus ceramic magnet humbuckers.
 The tuners are a 17:1 ratio and are painted in black with white or gold numbers.
 Its pickguard features the iconic Thunderbird insignia.

 The Epiphone Thunderbird IV Reverse Bass is also a great budget bass.
-Its neck is wide enough for comfort while playing and it has a slim taper for easy navigation.
+Its neck is wide enough for comfort while playing and has a slim taper for easy navigation.
 The fretboard is tipped, and the knobs are painted black with white or gold numbers.

 Epiphone EB3 Short Scale Bass Guitar

-The EB3 is made of mahogany, which is one of the most popular tonewoods for electric basses.
+The EB3 is made of mahogany, one of the most popular tonewoods for electric basses.
 Mahogany also helps push the low and middle frequencies more.
 This helps create a strong, solid, and rich sound.

 CMI period